Seeloewen/SeeloewenLib/README.md

 You can find more detailed explanations in the library's code itself.

-### SeeloewenLibTools
+### Tools
-The SeeloewenLibTools class contains a bunch of useful methods like ConvertListToString, FindVisualParent, FindVisualChild, ConvertNumberUnit and much more, which all do what the name says.
+The Tools class contains a bunch of useful methods like ConvertListToString, FindVisualParent, FindVisualChild, ConvertNumberUnit and much more, which all do what the name says.

 ### SaveSystem
 The SaveSystem class together with the SaveEntry class provide a solid base for a working save system, where you can save strings in a file to your disk.
 You are able to create a save system with save entries that have the following parameters, allowing for customization: *string name, string content, bool isCategory, bool hasDefinedValues, string[] possibleValues, int index*.
 When starting your app, you will need to create a saveEntry for each of your settings.
 During runtime, you can then use Get and Set methods to access the saveEntries.
 A simple Save() and Load() method can save and load the saveEntries to your drive.
 When loading/saving a save entry, it will also get checked for corruption and can be corrected.